Apply

 • General thermodynamics knowledge

-• General knowledge of rocket working principles
+• General knowledge of rocket engine cycles

-• General knowledge of Matlab
+• General knowledge of rocket cooling techniques

 Desirable skills